Revealing Fano Resonance in Dirac Materials ZrTe5 through Raman Scattering: Abstract

 \section{Abstract}

 We explore the Fano resonance in ZrTe\textsubscript{5}, using Raman scattering measurements.
 We identified two closely spaced B\textsubscript{2g} phonon modes, B\textsubscript{2g} \rom{1} and B\textsubscript{2g} \rom{2}, around 9 meV and 10 meV, respectively.
 Interestingly, only B\textsubscript{2g} \rom{1} exhibited the Fano resonance, an outcome of quantum interference between discrete phonon modes and continuous electronic excitations.
 This is consistent with the much stronger electron-phonon coupling of B\textsubscript{2g} \rom{1} mode demonstrated by first-principles calculations.
-Additionally, temperature-dependent measurements highlight an enhanced Fano asymmetry at elevated temperatures, originating from the thermal effect on the joint electron-hole density of states.
-This study offers insights into the complex interrelation of electron-phonon coupling, thermal effect, and Fano resonances in ZrTe\textsubscript{5}.
+Additionally, temperature-dependent measurements highlight an enhanced Fano asymmetry at elevated temperatures, contributed by the thermal renormalization of the band structure and electron-phonon coupling.
+This study offers insights into the complex interrelation of electron-phonon coupling, thermal effects, and Fano resonances in ZrTe\textsubscript{5}.